rmorse/keylogue/README.md

 1. Right click the link and choose "Add to bookmarks"
 2. Drag the link, directly into your bookmarks bar.

-More information can be found over at (the Wikipedia entry)][https://en.wikipedia.org/wiki/Bookmarklet#Usage].
+More information can be found over at (the Wikipedia entry)[https://en.wikipedia.org/wiki/Bookmarklet#Usage] (I'll update this with a better link at some point soon).